smartens-bit/smartens-bit/README.md

 Hi 👋 My name is Simon Martensson
 =================================

-Computer Scientist / Geoscientist
+Computer Scientist
 ------------------------------------------

 I'm a passionate developer with a strong foundation in programming languages, frameworks, and analytics.
-Currently doing a Master's student in Computer Science at University College Dublin.
-With a diverse background in geoscience and computer science, I bring strong analytical skills and technical experience.
+Currently working as a data scientist.
+I bring strong analytical skills and technical experience.
 My journey from geoscience to tech has equipped me with a unique blend of skills, allowing me to tackle complex problems and develop innovative solutions.

 *   🌍  I'm based in Dublin, Ireland
 *   🖥️  See my portfolio at  https://github.com/smartens-bit